 ABOUT BARBARA ESPINOSA OCCHINO

 Barbara has been a choreographer for musical theatre and choral groups and a member of adult dance troupes.
 She studied tap, jazz, and hip hop as well as smooth and Latin rhythm ballroom dancing in NYC/CT studios and workshops.
 She has danced in the New York City and Connecticut Michael Jackson Thriller global charity fundraisers.
 In theatre, Barbara has been in musical comedy ensembles and performed leading roles including Reno Sweeney in Anything Goes, Bloody Mary in South Pacific, Agnes in I do!
 I do!, Annie Sullivan in The Miracle Worker, among others.
 She trained with Barnum & Bailey and Big Apple Circus and is a volunteer clown in Stamford’s Thanksgiving Parade.
-Her commercial work includes co-hosting live auctions, acting in videos and commercials, public speaking, serving as voice-over and studio recording talent, and appearing as on-camera TV spokesperson.
+Her commercial work includes co-hosting live auctions, acting in videos and commercials, public speaking, and appearing as on-camera TV spokesperson.

 You Made Me Love You - 1913 jazz song by Italian-American composer James Vincent Monaco and American lyricist Joseph McCarthy

 Quizás, Quizás, Quizás / Perhaps Perhaps Perhaps -1947 bolero by Cuban songwriter and composer Osvaldo Farrés, English lyrics by American music producer Joe Davis

 Makin' Whoopee - 1928 jazz/blues song by American lyricist Gustav Gerson Kahn and songwriter Walter Donaldson